hyperschedule/hyperschedule-api/README.md

 `PORT`.
 Further configuration may be achieved via command-line
 arguments:

-* `--[no-]headless`: Use PhantomJS for the web scraping, rather than a graphical Google Chrome instance.
+* `--[no-]headless`: Don't spawn a graphical Chrome window for the web scraping.
 Defaults to `--headless`.
 Change it if you wish to debug the web scraping.
 * `--[no-]cache`: When the server starts up, try to read in the course data from `courses.json` in this directory.
 Whenever the course data is modified, write it back to that file.
 This allows the course data